-We have audited the accompanying consolidated balance sheets of Modular Medical, Inc. (the "Company") as of March 31, 2024 and 2023, and the related consolidated statements of operations, stockholders' equity, and cash flows for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Modular Medical, Inc. (the "Company") as of March 31, 2024 March 31, 2025 and 2023, 2024, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the years then in the two-year period ended March 31, 2025, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2024 March 31, 2025 and 2023, 2024, and the results of its operations and its cash flows for each of the years then in the two-year period ended March 31, 2025, in conformity with accounting principles generally accepted in the United States of America.